-- · Access to information in print and online. - Reference services in person and through use of the "ASK US" button on the Library homepage. - One-on-one research consultation. - Public computers for use throughout the building. - Laptops, iPads, and Nexus 7 tablets for loan.
+- Access to information in print and online. - Reference services in person and through use of the "ASK US" button on the Library homepage. - One-on-one research consultation. - Public computers for use throughout the building. - · Laptops, iPads, and Nexus 7 tablets for loan. - Gate count for 2014/15 was 511,510.

-The library collection today includes 130,121 eBooks, 51,373 journals in electronic format, and 153 databases, all of which are accessible both on and off campus.
-Print holdings include 250,000 books and 194 periodicals.
-It also has a collection of technical reports, newspapers and government publications on microfiche, a DVD collection of films and documentaries, a variety of music CD's, and a rotating collection of popular fiction and non-fiction books for recreational reading.
+The library collection today includes 153,307 eBooks, 55,052 journals in electronic format, and 153 databases, all of which are accessible both on and off campus.
+Print holdings include 583,807 items and 194 periodicals.
+It also has a collection of technical reports, newspapers and government publications, a DVD collection of films and documentaries, a variety of music CD's, and a rotating collection of popular fiction and non-fiction books for recreational reading.